 - Requires some serious whipping

 As well as buying whipping cream and whisking away until it transforms into whipped cream, using heavy cream is also an option.
 Using whipping cream will create a lighter result, whereas heavy cream holds its shape slightly better, making it a good option for cupcakes and pies.
 Heavy cream has a fat content of 36% or more whereas whipping cream is slightly lower.
 Because heavy cream has the highest fat content, it’s the heaviest and most decedent choice, perfect for those indulgent recipes.
+Of course you can use cream chargers if you don’t wish to whip the cream manually.

 Beyond taste and effort required, one of the significant distinctions between whipped cream and whipping cream is fat content.
 The fat content is whipping cream is significantly lower, so, if you’re watching the calories, opt for whipping cream.